diamanthaxhimusa/open-arbk/README.md

 }
 ```

-When all importers are done, run this to create CSV and JSON files for download, this will create a folder in app/static/ called 'downloads' and will create files in both formats seperatet by year range from 2000 to 2017 and complete files:
+When all importers are done, we run this script to create CSV and JSON files for downloadable data.
+This script will create a folder in app/static/ called 'downloads' and will create files in both formats seperatet by year range from 2000 to 2017 and also a document with all the years:
 ```
 sudo bash document-prepare.sh
 ```
-In order to reduce the complete data files (JSON/CSV), we run this script which compresses the files.
+In order to reduce the size of documents with all data files (JSON/CSV), we run this script which compresses the files.
 ```
 sudo bash zip-json-csv.sh
 ```